salome123/hs-intro-web-design-trip-planner-meteor-web-development/README.md

-<a href='https://learn.co/lessons/hs-intro-web-design-trip-planner' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-web-design-trip-planner' title='JavaScript Trip Planner'>JavaScript Trip Planner</a> on Learn.co and start learning to code for free.</p>